khanmjk/altsoftwareplanning/README.md

 * Filter initiatives by status: "All", "Backlog", "Defined", "Committed", "In Progress", "Completed".
 * The table defaults to showing all initiatives.

-#### Adding & Editing Initiatives (Modal)
+#### Adding & Editing Initiatives (Modal & Inline)

-* Click "Add New Initiative" or an "Edit" button in a row to open a **modal dialog**.
+* Click "Add New Initiative" or an "Edit" button in a row to open a **modal dialog** for comprehensive editing.
-* The modal form allows comprehensive editing of initiative details:
-    * Core: Title, Description, Status, Target Due Date.
-    * Strategic: Themes (comma-separated), Primary Goal, Owner, Project Manager.
-    * ROI: All fields within the ROI object.
-    * Product Manager Notes: A dedicated text field (`pmCapacityNotes`) for high-level capacity considerations or team impact notes.
-    * Impacted Services.
-* "Save" and "Cancel" buttons are provided within the modal.
+* Key fields like Title, Owner, Target Due Date, and Themes are also **editable directly within the table** for quick adjustments.

 ### Yearly Planning

 * Click **"Year Plan"** from the system overview page.
-This view is now fully aligned with the detailed model from the **Capacity Tuning** page.
-If capacity metrics haven't been saved, they will be calculated on the fly for this view.
+This view consumes data from the central Roadmap/Backlog.

 #### Planning Table

-* Interactive table to manage and prioritize yearly initiatives.
+* Interactive table to manage and prioritize initiatives for a specific year.
+* **Dynamic Year Selector:** The planning view is driven by a year selector, which is dynamically populated based on the `planningYear` attribute of your initiatives.
+This ensures you only plan for years that have defined work.
-* **Columns:** Protected, Title, ID, Description, Total SDE Years (per initiative), Cumulative SDE Years (overall), Capacity Status (vs. Team BIS & Funded HC), ATL/BTL (vs. selected scenario), and a column for SDE Year estimate per team (cells colored Green/Red based on team's capacity for the selected scenario).
+* **Columns:** Protected, Title, ID, Description, Total SDE Years (per initiative), Cumulative SDE Years (overall), Capacity Status, ATL/BTL, and a column for SDE Year estimate per team.
-    *(Future columns based on data model: ROI, Target Due Date, Delivery Quarter, Status, Themes, Primary Goal, Owner, Project Manager)*
+* **No "Add Initiative" Button:** All initiatives must now originate from the Roadmap/Backlog page to enforce a single source of truth.

 #### Capacity Scenarios & Constraints Toggle

 * **Capacity Scenarios:** Buttons at the top allow selecting the capacity scenario (Effective BIS, Team BIS, or Funded HC) used for the ATL/BTL cut-off and per-team cell coloring.
-* **Apply Constraints & AI Gains (Net):** A checkbox that provides a powerful toggle between two planning realities:
+* **Apply Constraints & AI Gains (Net):** A checkbox that provides a powerful toggle between two planning realities: Gross capacity vs. Net (realistic) capacity after accounting for all sinks and AI gains.
-    * **Unchecked (Gross):** The plan is calculated against the **Gross SDE Years** for the selected scenario.
-This represents the team's on-paper capacity, including the full headcount of both human and AI engineers.
-    * **Checked (Net):** The plan is calculated against the **Net Project SDE Years**.
-This is the realistic capacity after subtracting all time sinks (leave, overhead, events) and adding the **AI Productivity Gain**.
-This view shows what the team can realistically deliver.

 #### Protected Initiatives